-The Audit Committee presently comprises three (3) members of the Board, of which two (2) are Independent Non-Executive Directors and one (1) is the Non-Executive Chairman.
+The Audit Committee presently comprises three (3) members of the Board, all of whom are Independent Non-Executive Directors.
 During the financial year under review, the Audit Committee held four (4) meetings.

-In addition to the above meetings, the Audit Committee also met with the external auditors in separate private sessions twice during the financial year without the presence of management.
+In addition to the above meetings, the Audit Committee also met with the external auditors in separate private sessions once during the financial year without the presence of management.

-The members of the Committee and the attendance at the meetings during the financial year ended 30 June 2012 are stated below:
+The members of the Audit Committee and the attendance at the meetings during the financial year ended 30 June 2013 are stated below: